noyqdave/accounting-ledger-service/docs/practices-guide.md

 ## Use Case Specifications

 **Note on Project Context**: In this project, use case specifications were reverse engineered from existing code and observed behavior after implementation.
 They normalize terminology, document flows consistently, and capture exception handling patterns.
-The practices below reflect the reverse engineering process: clarity and proper separation of concerns were essential for creating accurate documentation from working code.
+The practices below reflect the discipline required to derive clear, accurate documentation from working code.

 ### 1. Preconditions vs Runtime Validation